RingSketch/RingSketch/README.md

-# Real-time Measuring Item Freshness in Data Streams
+# Measuring Item Freshness in Data Streams

-This repository contains all related code of our paper "Real-time Measuring Item Freshness in Data Streams".
+This repository contains all related code of our paper "Measuring Item Freshness in Data Streams".

 Our codes can automatically reproduce all experimental results in our paper.